tonk-labs/schola/README.md

    ```

 > [!NOTE]
+> For context:
+>
-> For context: The `--bin` flag specifies that the new project is a binary crate (i.e., it contains
+> 1. the `--bin` flag specifies that the new project is a binary crate (i.e., it contains an
-> an executable).
+>    executable).
 Without this flag, Cargo would create a library crate by default.
+> 2. the `--vcs none` flag specifies that the new project should not be initialized with version
+>    control.
+We're managing version control at the repository level, so we don't need it at the
+>    project level.

 ## Version Control